 Approach to Sustainability Reporting

-Following a thorough review of stakeholder needs and industry best practices, in 2015 we restructured the sustainability section of our website to include detailed content and associated references prepared in accordance with the GRI G4 framework.
-We are among the first in our industry globally to report under this gold standard, reinforcing our position as a sustainability leader.
+Following a thorough review of stakeholder needs and industry best practices, we restructured the sustainability section of our website to include detailed content and associated references prepared in accordance with the GRI Standards.

 Moving to web-based GRI-compliant sustainability reporting provides information that is easier to update and more accessible for all of our stakeholders.
 In addition, like many of our peers, we have moved to a biannual GRI reporting cycle.
 We will produce and file a GRI content index every two years that covers all relevant environmental, social and economic data from the previous three years.